eZanmoto/dock/README.md

 * `default_shell_env`: This is the environment that `dock shell` will spawn a shell in if no environment is provided.
+* `context`: `dock run-in` passes an empty context when rebuilding the Docker image by default.
+This field can be used to specify a directory to send to the Docker daemon as the context.
 * `workdir`: This defines the directory that the command is run in inside the container.
 * `build_args`: These arguments are passed to the underlying `docker build`